 Booking your CBEs

 Thinking of entering for your CBEs?
 Have you taken the new full mock exams yet?
 These are the full 50 questions for Law and Ethics and the full 40 questions for Accounting.
-These are the same set up as the CBEs you will receive in your real test, although please note your IT set up may differ from the ones at the test centre.
-This may result in some differences in how the mock CBEs appear compared to the live CBEs, but these are the best way to get used to how to answer the CBEs on the day of your real test.
+These are the same set up as the CBEs you will receive in your real test and are hosted by Prometric.
+Please note your IT set up may differ from the ones at the test centre, which may result in some differences in how the mock CBEs appear compared to the live CBEs, but the mocks are the best way to get used to how to answer the CBEs on the day of your real test.
 The mocks will show you the full range of question styles you will get.
 For more information on that, click on the "Guidance on Success" link at the bottom of this page,

-Please note that opening up the mocks below (if you are sitting from 1 March 2019) will open a new tab and you will be presented with the standard Prometric login screen.
+Please note that opening up the mocks below will open a new tab and you will be presented with the standard Prometric login screen.
 Please click on the “OK” tab and on the next screen click on the “Confirm” tab.
 You will then need to check the box that says “I accept these terms” to be able to click on the “Continue” tab.
 You will then be taken to the tutorial section, which includes the opportunity to practice the different question types that are in the CBEs.
 When you are ready, click on “Start Test” tab and you will be taken to the first question.

 If when you click on the links below you get an error message saying that Flash is not enabled, please see instructions here on how to enable Flash.

 If you have not yet attempted the mock exams, please click on the links below:

 - Law - Mock 1

 - Law - Mock 2

 - Professional Responsibilities & Ethics from 1 March 2020